 In London and Berlin police are working closely with their repsective LGBT communities to ensure their safety.
 Gun control laws mean that most Europeans can't legally obtain assault rifles, but there are other concerns.

-in US history, which left the country in mourning and the LGBT community devastated, has also sparked sympathy and concerns overseas.
+The deadliest mass shooting in US history, which left the country in mourning and the LGBT community devastated, has also sparked sympathy and concerns overseas.

 In London, Scotland Yard Commander Mak Chishty voiced the Metropolitan Police's sympathies for the victims of the Orlando massacre, which left the shooter and 49 dead, with a further 53 wounded.
 On the agency's website Chishty vowed to protect the London's gay community.